|

 outname_###.pdb:

-Oscillating trajectories in PDB format, enumerated corresponding to
+Oscillating trajectories in PDB format, enumerated by

-selected mode range.
+the selected mode numbers.
 These

 PDB